MICHAEL WILLIAM GILBERT

 Composed with the concept of creating music for potential live performance, "Secret Stories" (2015) is a complex work encompassing many faces of electronic music old and new, jazz, contemporary classical, and influences from multicultural folk music.
 He released “Radio Omnibus” (2018), with cutting edge electronic music, two acoustic chamber pieces, and features collaborations with Adam Holzman (Miles Davis, Steven Wilson) and Mark Walker (Oregon, Lyle Mays).

-His most recent full album is "Voice Ping Strum", including a limited edition vinyl release.
+The following album is "Voice Ping Strum" (2019), including a limited edition vinyl release.
 It has two extended suites, one on each side.
 It was realized in the studio using Eurorack modular, voice, and piano.
-It comes on the 40th anniversary of the release of his first album, "Moving Pictures".
+It was released for the 40th anniversary of the release of his first album, "Moving Pictures".

 MW Gilbert's music has been played in concerts and festivals in North America and Europe and has been used by choreographers in conjunction with modern dance works, including Susan Waltner, Valerie Feit, Jan Wodynski, and Paula Josa-Jones.

-MW Gilbert retired from an almost 30-year career as Adviser for Technology Initiatives and Services for the University of Massachusetts Amherst, having engaged in research on internet media technologies, mobile devices, virtual teaching, strategic planning, and developing/supporting internet and technology cloud services to the campus and community.
-He is now able to work full time on music and is a co-principal with his son Daniel of Tall Dog Electronics, which has a growing line of Eurorack modules (see below), all used on MW Gilbert's music and recordings.
+MW Gilbert retired from an almost 30-year parallel career as Adviser for Technology Initiatives and Services for the University of Massachusetts Amherst, having engaged in research on internet media technologies, mobile devices, virtual teaching, strategic planning, and developing/supporting internet and technology cloud services to the campus and community.
+He is now able to work full time on music, and is a consultant to his son Daniel's business Tall Dog Electronics, which has a growing line of Eurorack modules (see below), all used on MW Gilbert's recent music and recordings.